 Dr. Kathlyn (Kara) Cooney is a professor of Egyptian Art and Architecture at UCLA.
 Specializing in craft production, coffin studies, and economies in the ancient world, Cooney received her PhD in Egyptology from Johns Hopkins University.
 In 2005, she was co-curator of Tutankhamun and the Golden Age of the Pharaohs at the Los Angeles County Museum of Art.
 Cooney produced a comparative archaeology television series, entitled Out of Egypt, which aired in 2009 on the Discovery Channel and is available online via Netflix and Amazon.

-The Woman Who Would Be King: Hatshepsut's Rise to Power in Ancient Egypt is Cooney's first trade book, and it benefits from her immense knowledge of Egypt's ancient history to craft an illuminating biography of its least well-known female king.
+The Woman Who Would Be King: Hatshepsut's Rise to Power in Ancient Egypt was Cooney's first trade book, and it benefits from her immense knowledge of Egypt's ancient history to craft an illuminating biography of its least well-known female king.
 As an archaeologist who spent years at various excavations in Egypt, Cooney draws from the latest field research to fill in the gaps in the physical record of Hatshepsut.
-Published by Crown Publishing Group, the book releases on October 14, 2014.
+Published by Crown Publishing Group, the book was released in 2014.

 She currently resides in Los Angeles.